 Because the people who believed the current surviving stories (there’s survivorship bias here) out-reproduced those who didn’t, furthering both the people and the meme they carried.

 We don’t entirely know how anesthesia works.
-Yet it’s been used medically for a very long time.
+Yet it’s been used medically for a long time.
 And anesthesia definitely isn’t the treatment in modern medicine that’s like this.

 Strictly, all models are imprecise.